thewtex/thesis/introduction/background_and_significance.rst

 increased sensitivity to stroke risk is desired for appropriate prophylactic treatments.
-The risk factors for stroke are well known and include diabetes, hypercholesterolemia, hypertension, coronary heart disease, tobacco use, large artery disease, atrial fibrillation, patent foramen ovale or atrial septal defect, and cervical artery dissection [Arnold2008]_.
+The risk factors for stroke are well known and include diabetes, hypercholesterolemia, hypertension, coronary heart disease, tobacco use, large artery disease, atrial fibrillation, PFO or atrial septal defect, and cervical artery dissection [Arnold2008]_.
 In 2005, 780 thousand new cases of stroke occurred in the United States [AHAStats2008]_.
 There were 150 thousand deaths in the United States during 2004.
 While mortality rates have